mlswg/mls-protocol/draft-barnes-mls-protocol.md

 then updates its state as follows:

-* Update the cached ratchet tree by replacing nodes in the direct path from the updated leaf with the corresponding nodes in the Update message
+* Update the cached ratchet tree by replacing nodes in the direct path from the updated leaf using the information contained in the Update message

 The update secret resulting from this change is the secret for the